The Science Behind Alzheimer’s: Exploring Causes and Risk Factors

 Lifestyle interventions have shown promise in reducing the risk of developing Alzheimer’s disease.

-Additionally, managing cardiovascular health factors such as high and diabetes can also contribute to risk reduction.
+Additionally, managing cardiovascular health factors such as high blood pressure and diabetes can also contribute to risk reduction.

 Although further research is needed, these interventions offer potential strategies for individuals seeking to decrease their susceptibility to Alzheimer’s disease.